 The following methodology is used to establish lake segment–specific baseline TSI values:

-Individual TSI values used in the calculation of seasonal averages for the entire period of record up to, but not including, the current assessment period are calculated using an adaptation of the TSI that was described in the state’s 1996 305(b) report.
+Individual TSI values used in the calculation of seasonal averages for the entire period of record up to, but not including, the current assessment period are calculated using an adaptation of the TSI described in the state’s 1996 305(b) report.

 Subject to data sufficiency requirements, for each sampling location, individual TSI values are used to calculate four-day station median TSIs.

-For each lake segment and for each year, seasonal average TSI values are calculated as the average of the four-day station median TSI values for all sampling locations within the lake segment.
+For each lake segment and for each year, seasonal average TSI values are calculated as the average of all four-day station median TSI values over all sampling locations within the lake segment.

-Subject to data sufficiency requirements described in the IWR, for each lake segment and for each year, annual average TSIs values are calculated as the average of the four seasonal TSIs.
+Subject to data sufficiency requirements, for each lake segment and for each year, annual average TSIs values are calculated as the average of the four seasonal TSIs.

-Using the annual averages from the entire period of record (up to, but not including, the current assessment period, and subject to additional data sufficiency requirements, also described in the IWR) moving five-year average TSI values are calculated;
+Using the annual averages from the entire period of record (up to, but not including, the current assessment period, and subject to additional data sufficiency requirements,) five-year moving average TSI values are calculated;

-The five-year moving average TSI values are used to establish a baseline TSI value.
-The baseline TSI value is defined as the minimum five-year average TSI over the entire period of record (up to, but not including, the current assessment period).
+The five-year moving average TSI values are used to establish a baseline TSI value, defined as the minimum of the five-year moving average TSIs over the entire period of record (up to, but not including, the current assessment period).

 Identification of Long-Term Nutrient Trends

-As described in the IWR, long-term increasing trends in nutrient enrichment over time are indicated by an increase of more than 10 units in the annual average TSI over historical values.
-The threshold value with which the annual average values from the current assessment period are compared is consequently taken as the baseline value (described above) + 10.
+Under the IWR, long-term increasing trends in nutrient enrichment are indicated by an increase of more than 10 units in the annual average TSI over historical values.
+Consequently, the threshold value to which annual average TSI values from the current assessment period are compared is taken as the baseline TSI value + 10.
 Annual average TSI values from the current assessment period are compared with the threshold value.

-Lake segments having annual average TSI values that exceed the threshold value for two consecutive years are identified as those for which water quality has deteriorated over time (long-term trend).
-This test provides the basis for an impairment determination for one of the components of the nutrient assessments performed for lakes.
+Lake segments having annual average TSI values that exceed the threshold value for two consecutive years are identified as those for which nutrient enrichment indicates a deterioration of water quality over time (long-term trend).
+This methodology provides the basis for one of the three components of nutrient assessments performed for lakes under the IWR.

 Identification of Short-Term Nutrient Trends

 Short-term increasing trends in nutrient enrichment over the current assessment period are indicated by a positive slope in the annual average TSI values plotted versus time.
 However, when evaluating the slope of the annual average TSIs over time, an increase of at least five TSI units over the assessment period is first required.
-To evaluate short-term trends over time, the IWR provides for the use of Mann’s one-sided, upper-tail test for trend at a 95% confidence level.
+To evaluate short-term trends over time, the IWR specifies the use of Mann’s one-sided, upper-tail test for trend at a 95% confidence level.

-Annual average TSI values from the current assessment period are analyzed using Mann’s test as described above.
-Lake segments having a positive slope, based on the results of this analysis, are identified as those for which the water quality shows evidence of declining water quality (short-term trend).
-This test provides the basis for an impairment determination for an additional part of the nutrient assessments performed for lakes.
+For assessments performed under the IWR, subject to data sufficiency, annual average TSI values from the current assessment period are analyzed using Mann’s test.
+Lake segments having a positive slope based on the results of this analysis, are identified as those for which the water quality shows evidence of declining water quality (short-term trend).
+This test provides the basis for an additional component of the nutrient assessments performed for lakes under the IWR.

 Approaches to Controlling Lake Pollution and Lake Water Quality